swangy/RN-boilerplate/README.md

 6. Add the same values to the **Allowed Logout URLs** field as well.
 These are required for the browser to redirect back to the app after the user logs out.
 7. Scroll down and click **Save Changes**.

 ## 3. Run The App
+Redux slices are designed to call a graphql backend - this boilerplate calls a Hasura graphql endpoint to make CRUD calls easy

+- Edit GRAPHQL_ENDPOINT section of `utils/config.js` (presumably start with DEV)
+## 4. Run The App

 Run your app on an emulator, simulator, or your own connected device.